 Installation

-python-rtmidi uses a modern PEP 517 compliant Python build system based on meson and mesonpep517 and can be installed from the Python Package Index via pip.
+python-rtmidi uses a modern PEP 517 compliant Python build system based on meson and meson-python and can be installed from the Python Package Index via pip.
 Since it is a Python C(++)-extension, a C++ compiler and build environment as well as some system-dependent libraries are needed to install, unless wheel packages with pre-compiled binaries are available for your system.
 See the [Requirements] section below for details.

 From PyPI